JGuan-lab/scIAE/README.md

       > head(test_info)
       [1] "alpha"       "ductal"      "alpha"       "alpha"       "endothelial" "endothelial"

-### 3.2 Get intersection genes (Optional)
+### 3.2 Get overlapping genes (Optional)

-`get_intersection()` can get intersection genes of training set and testing set.
+`get_intersection()` can get overlapping genes of training set and testing set.
 In that case, the gene expression matrix of training set and testing set should have gene names.

       > dim(train_data)
       [1]  2166 10698